top of page

 This Is Where The Fun Begins

-Our Virtual Visits are live, story-driven sessions with Dr. Jackie, our Chief Scientist gibbon researcher and our Executive Director.
+Our Virtual Visits are live, story-driven sessions with Dr. Jackie, our Chief Scientist, in-house gibbon expert, and our Executive Director.

 These visits offer high school classes and youth groups a rare opportunity to connect directly with someone who has lived and worked in the forests of Southeast Asia, alongside the small apes we’re fighting to protect.